 Aikisha Holly Colon is a native of Jackson, Mississippi.
 After graduating R. M. Callaway High School, she attended Clark Atlanta University in Atlanta, GA.
 During her matriculation at CAU, Aikisha was involved in numerous campus organizations.
 Student Government Association, Orientation Guide Corps, Pre-Alumni Council and NAACP to name a few holding offices in all.
 Aikisha graduated with a Bachelor of Arts in Mass Media Arts with a concentration in Radio/TV/Film.
 After graduating college, she worked at WSB-TV Atlanta’s ABC affiliate.
 She also was on Atlanta’s first internet radio network Beehive FM where she was a host on The MidDay Show.
 Aikisha is the Vice President of her family’s nonprofit organization The Holly Foundation.
 She is also the founder of Sisters With Dreams, an organization dedicated to young girls ages 11-17.
 Aikisha Colon is a member of Delta Sigma Theta Sorority, Inc.

 Willie and Aikisha both made their way to New York in 2013.
 They were married in June 2017.
-They are the founders of The Willie Colon Foundation.
+They are the founders of The Willie and Aikisha Colon Foundation.